salielim/department-management/README.md

 ## Department Management System
+Add UI routing to a AngularJS & Node.js app.
 This is a practice app during the NUS Full Stack Foundation course.

 ## How to get it up and running